Translate Malayalam video to English | AI tool | HeyGen

 Yes.
 You can generate English voiceovers from Malayalam speech and review the result before exporting.

 Yes.
-Most formats including MP4, MOV, AVI, and WebM are supported.
-This ensures you can upload almost any English video and generate accurate English subtitles or dubbing without needing separate conversion tools or extra preparation work.
+Most formats, including MP4, MOV, AVI, and WebM, are supported.
+This ensures you can upload nearly any English video and generate accurate English subtitles or dubbing without needing separate conversion tools or extra preparation work.

 Yes.
-Many teams localising professional content follow the same approach used in Arabic to English video translation to ensure clarity and consistency.
+Many teams localizing professional content follow the same approach used in Arabic to English video translation to ensure clarity and consistency.

 Translate videos into 175+ languages